ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ## Provide via environment variables

 >**Note** This feature was introduced with Ballerina Swan Lake Update 9 (2201.9.0).
-If you are using an older version, please consider [providing TOML content via environment variables](#provide-via-environment-variables-1).
+If you are using an older version, consider [providing TOML content via environment variables](#provide-via-environment-variables-1).

 Use the syntax below to provide values for the variables through environment variables.